 At your disposal every day from 10 a.m. to 6 p.m.

-Riga is not an expensive city so the Riga Pass does not seem to be such a great deal.
-It costs for 24 hours 25 €uros and 30 respectively 35 €uros for 48 or 72 hours.
+Riga is not an expensive city so the Riga Pass does not seem to be a necessity.
+It starts at 14,90 €uros for 24 hours, but there are different options so you better check their website.

 Also, bus tickets are 2 €uro – or less when you buy them from a machine at the bus stop.
-But Riga isn’t that big and you’ll probably spend most of your day walking around.
+A day pass is only 5 €uros, and for three days only as little as 8 €uros.
+However, Riga isn’t that big and you’ll probably spend most of your day walking.

 As I explained, we didn’t even stay very close to the center and still had to buy only two or three tickets a day.